xcodemind/naturalcc/README.md

 NaturalCC demo page: [NCC demo](http://13.211.97.201:3000/)

-**This repository is an ongoing project and we are willing to invite you to join development.
+**This repository is an ongoing project and we are willing to invite you to attend its development.
-If you meet any bug or problem while using.
-Please, feel free to contact us and we will try our best to help you.
+If you meet any bug or problem while using, feel free to contact us and we will try our best to help you.
-On the other hand, if you want to merge your workflow into this project, please apply to push your request.**
+On the other hand, if you want to merge your workflow into this project, please apply to push your requests.**

 The project is inspired by [fairseq](https://github.com/pytorch/fairseq).
 Thanks for its appearance.